 Their paper, “Constraints on extragalactic transmitters via Breakthrough Listen observations of background sources” will be published in the Monthly Notices of the Royal Astronomical Society.
 A preprint and supplementary material, including figures, are available at seti.berkeley.edu/extragalactic.
 This research was also shared this month at the 2022 International Astronautical Congress in Paris, France.

-The Jodrell Bank Center for Astrophysics is one of the largest astrophysics university departments in Europe.
+The Jodrell Bank Centre for Astrophysics is one of the largest astrophysics university departments in Europe.
 As part of the Department of Physics & Astronomy at the University of Manchester, the Centre conducts an extensive research program ranging from the study of the origin of the Universe in the Big Bang to the discovery of planets orbiting other stars.
-The Center comprises 200 staff and postgraduate students, and is responsible for operating the telescope facilities at
+The Centre comprises 200 staff and postgraduate students, and is responsible for operating the telescope facilities at Jodrell Bank.

 Breakthrough Listen is a scientific program in search for evidence of technological life in the Universe.
 It aims to survey one million nearby stars, the entire galactic plane and 100 nearby galaxies at a wide range of radio and optical bands.